Meet the Team

-Ashley Crook – Secretary
+Ashley Crook – Board Member

 Ashley is also a founding member of the trust, his passion is ensuring our native beds are ecologically sourced and free of invasive weeds you will not find ivy, convulvulus, stink iris or wandering willie in the riverfront of our site.
 As well as making sure we are invasive free Ashley does a lot of our social media, videos and communications.

-Cathy Allden – Garden Coordinator
+Cathy Allden – Treasurer and former Garden Coordinator

 Cathy is a founding member of the trust, responsible for day to day operations on the ground and procurement of garden resources, Health and Safety, recruitment of volunteers, support, retain and nurture our team.
 Communications and logistics include deliveries, workshops, media, community networking, accountability reports, community outreach projects.
 On the ground planting, propagation, general maintenance (hubby and mens shed!), assistant to Julie making products for the Little Shop.
 Event working groups and fundraising.
 Cathy enjoys the continuous learning and home economy skills that a community garden provides, meeting people and advocating for the regeneration of the Avon Otakaro River Red Zone.

 I’ve been part of this great community for almost 3 years now and it’s been a great learning and working experience.
 Here you can see ways to care for the gardens, meet new people and enjoy the wide range of projects that started this eco-friendly place

 Julie Crook – Trustee, Head of ‘Little Shop’ Product Development